404-NOT-FOUND/cse134b-hw5/README.md

 triggers the same warning, too.

 The tag `<math>` is the top-level element in MathML.
-MathML, however, is not supported by Chrome or Interne Explorer.
+MathML, however, is not supported by Chrome or Internet Explorer.